pcn/mailbag/templater/README.md

 This will produce a key and a cert with all of the provided names as subject alternative names (presuming they're all on the same IP address)

-## Annoted context file
+## Context file

-This example uses `bust-mta.spacey.org` as the dns name that the
+This example uses `bust-mta.spacey.org` as the dns name that will the hostname and the file path that was created above

 ```json
 {